California CSLB Bonds

 What is a CSLB Bond of Qualifying Individual?

-A Bond of Qualifying Individual is an additional $12,500 surety bond required by the California Contractors State License Board (CSLB) when the person qualifying a contractor license — a Responsible Managing Employee (RME) or Responsible Managing Officer (RMO) — is not an owner of the licensed company.
-It is separate from and in addition to the standard $25,000 contractor license bond.
+The Bond of Qualifying Individual (BQI) is a $25,000 surety bond required by the California Contractors State License Board (CSLB) to ensure the public and employees are compensated for damages or unpaid wages if a contractor violates licensing laws.
+It is filed in the name of the qualifying individual (the RME or RMO) and is separate from — and in addition to — the standard $25,000 contractor license bond filed in the company's name.

 Who is required to file a Bond of Qualifying Individual?

-How much does a Bond of Qualifying Individual cost?
+How much does the $25,000 Bond of Qualifying Individual cost?

-The required bond amount is $12,500.
-The annual premium — what you actually pay — is typically $100 to $200 per year depending on the qualifying individual's credit history and the surety company used.
-Applicants with good credit pay toward the lower end of that range.
+The required bond amount is $25,000.
+The annual premium — what you actually pay — typically ranges from $150 to $400 per year depending on the qualifying individual's credit history and the surety company used.
+Applicants with strong credit pay toward the lower end of that range.

 What happens if the qualifying individual leaves the company?

 If the RME or RMO disassociates from the company, the CSLB must be notified immediately.
-The contractor license will be suspended unless a new qualifying individual is added and the appropriate bond is filed.
+The contractor license will be suspended unless a new qualifying individual is added and an appropriate Bond of Qualifying Individual is filed (unless the new qualifier owns 10%+ and applies for the exemption).
 Transitions should be managed carefully to avoid a license lapse.

 Can the same person be named on both bonds?